 - Who are your partners in Washington state?

-Since there are numerous decisions to make, we are engaging and coordinating with tribal nations, local government, community leaders, and others partners to develop and implement vaccination efforts.
-We are doing this because:
+The Department of Health engages and coordinates with tribal nations, local government, community leaders, and other partners to develop and implement vaccination efforts.

 COVID-19 Vaccine Allocation and Prioritization

 Framework for Vaccine Allocation and Prioritization in WA

 Due to an initial limited supply of vaccine, we did not have enough to offer it to everyone.
 We had to make tough decisions about who would get the vaccine first.
 This is called vaccine allocation and prioritization.
 We developed Washington's framework for vaccine allocation and prioritization through an ongoing, robust public process.
 The framework balances federal guidance with the unique needs of our state and seeks to address health inequities that stem from historical injustices.

 Washington state's vaccine allocation and prioritization guidance (PDF) Updated March 24, 2021

 - How do providers order vaccine for the next week?

 Providers place vaccine orders in the state Immunization Information System (IIS).